jnr494/Sudoku-Solver-Python/README.md

 Requirements:<br>
 numpy<br>
-numpa (only for Sudoku_Numba.py, which delivers 5-10x speed boost)
+numba (only for Sudoku_Numba.py, which delivers 5-10x speed boost)